jeatt/jeatt.github.io/_posts/work/2014-03-16-explore-taylor-and-francis-online.md

 When I started working for Taylor &amp; Francis (who publish academic journals) in 2008, 70% of our marketing was print.
 By 2012 70% of our marketing was online but most of it was done in a way which could be described as print, but on the web.
 The marketers would commission a designer to put together flyers, postcards or catalogues which would then be delivered as PDF files and uploaded to our website.

 Each piece of work had to go from the marketer to the designer and then back to the marketer before being passed on to the web team and uploaded to the website.
 This made it difficult to put together anything other than simple campaigns and it wasn't unusual for larger campaigns to be made up of a series of linked PDFs which offered a very poor user experience.
-It was also hard to measure the success of each campaign since Google Analytics doesn't track traffic to and from PDF documents.
-The process was inefficient, expensive and time-consuming.
+It was also hard to measure the success of each campaign since Google Analytics doesn't track traffic to and from PDF documents very well.

-My job was to come up with something better.
+It wasn't a very efficient way of doing things, and my job was to come up with something better.

 ## Cutting out the middle men